blackcodherbootcamp/guidelines/trainingbreakdown/html-css/lesson-plan/README.md

 ## Session 1

-During this session students will be introduced to the basics of HTML and CSS
+During this session students will be introduced to the basics of HTML

 ### What is HTML

 * How it works
 * Browser compatibility

-### What is CSS

-* How it works
-* Commenting in HTML & CSS

 ### HTML 101